apache/couchdb/src/docs/src/best-practices/jsdevel.rst

    ...
    couch_quickjs_scanner_plugin s:1725559802-c615220453e6 completed

-During scanning discrepancies are reported in the log as.
-The reports may look
+During scanning discrepancies are reported in the log.
+They may look like:
-like:

 .. code-block:: text